RFAConv: Receptive-Field Attention Convolution for Improving Convolutional Neural Networks: Experiments and Discussions

 \section{Experiments and Discussions}

 To verify the effectiveness of our method, we perform classification, object detection and semantic segmentation experiments.
 The equipment for all experiments are based on RTX3090.
-In the classification experiments, we use four RTX3090 to train the model in parallel.
+In the classification experiments on ImageNet-1k, we use four RTX3090 to train the model in parallel.
+In the experiments, Cuda version and Pytroch version are 11.1 and 1.8.1, respectively.